What are decarbonised fuels and what need do they meet

 - The promotion of pilot R&D projects focusing on the immature technologies and encouraging industry to consume hydrogen as a raw material.

-Iberdrola, is already a pioneer in the renewables movement, is launching a large-scale green hydrogen (green H2) project based on photovoltaic energy in Puertollano and, by 2030, it expects to produce 85,000 tonnes of green H2.
+Iberdrola, is already a pioneer in the renewables movement, is launching a large-scale green hydrogen project based on photovoltaic energy in Puertollano and, by 2030, it expects to produce 85,000 tonnes of green H2.